On This Day in History: February 10

 - Stephanie Beatriz, American actress

-- Andrew Johnson, English footballer
+- Andrew Johnson, English international footballer and club ambassador

 - Holly Willoughby, English model and television host

 - César Izturis, Venezuelan baseball player